 By far, the #1 gun I see in class, and the one that performs the best, is a Glock.
 After that, it’s Springfield Armory then Smith & Wesson.
-Also, Mossberg has a new concealed carry handgun that is getting great reviews.
+Right now in August of 2022, the top concealed carry guns I see in class are the –

 Smith & Wesson, Ruger and Taurus make the best revolvers on the planet.
 As a backup gun, revolvers are an excellent choice.
 They are very reliable, can be fired while pushed up against the body of an assailant and can also be fired from inside a coat pocket, etc. Revolver’s are known for their reliability and simplicity to operate.
 For more information, see my revolvers document.